Paath: Background

-Sikh’s daily religious regimen
+Daily regimen

 Reading of certain banis is part of a Sikh’s nitnem or daily religious regimen.
 Paath of these prescribed texts is performed from a handy collection, called gutka (missal or breviary) or from memory.
 Three of the banis, Guru Nanak’s Japji and Guru Gobind Singh’s Jaap Sahib and Amrit Savaiye — constitute the Sikhs mandatory morning paath or devotions, and two — Rehras and Kirtan Sohila — evening paath.
-Individuals add certain other texts as well such as Sabad patshahi 10, Anand Sahib and Sukhmani.
+Individuals add certain other texts as well such as Sabad Patshahi 10, Anand Sahib and Sukhmani.

 The paath is also performed individually and more particularly in sangat from the Guru Granth Sahib itself.
 The Holy Volume is ceremonially installed under coverlets on a decorated seat resting on a raised platform, with a canopy above, and is opened by the paathi or reader who sits reverentially behind.
 Usually, another person stands in attendance, waving the fly-whisk over the Holy Book.
 The paathi should have bathed and be dressed in clean clothes.

+Types

-Besides the reading of one single hymn to obtain vak or hukamnama (lesson or command for the day) or of some passages, three forms of complete paath of the Guru Granth Sahib are current: Akhand Paath (unbroken recitation completed in forty-eight hours), Saptahik (completed in a week) and Sadharan or Sahij (taken in slow parts with no time-limit for completion).
-Ati Akhand Paath, hardly ever practised, is when a single participant reads within the prescribed 48 hours the entire text.
+Besides the reading of one single hymn to obtain vak or hukamnama (lesson or command for the day) or of some passages, three forms of complete paath of the Guru Granth Sahib are current: